lavishay-technion/ansible_shallow/02_fundamentals/README.md

 Although somewhat straight forward, but all the Ansible main configurations, can be found under file named `ansible.cfg`.
 The thing is that file can be found in different places:
 - `/etc/ansible/ansible.cfg`: in case Ansible was install with OS's package manager, for example `apt-get`
-- `/home/$USER/.local/share/ansible/ansible.cfg`: in case ansible was installed with pip/pipx
+- `/home/$USER/.local/share/ansible/ansible.cfg`: in case Ansible was installed with pip/pipx

 That configuration file will hold the default configurations of the Ansible.